 - providing the correct materials and tools to develop specific skills and techniques

-Our art curriculum is high quality, well thought out and is planned to demonstrate progression.
-If children are keeping up with the curriculum they are deemed to be making good or better progress.
+- Our art curriculum is high quality, well thought out and is planned to demonstrate progression.
 In addition, we measure the impact of our curriculum through the following methods:

 - A reflection on standards achieved against the planned outcomes